RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Inversion is a nonsense term in this context and just a distractor.
 Options B and C are threat modeling elements but are not correct answers for this question.

-### Question # 24 - Which of the following is not checked when using the STRIDE threat model?
+### [important and knowledge] Question # 24 - Which of the following is not checked when using the STRIDE threat model?
 A. The ability of users to gain administrative access rights without proper permission.
 B. The ability of internal personnel to trigger business continuity/disaster recovery activities.
 C. The ability of a participant in a transaction to refute that they’ve taken part in the transaction.